iQOO 11 full specifications surface ahead of launch next week

-iQOO 11 series is scheduled to go official on November 24 in China.
+iQOO 11 series is expected to launch this month in China.
 The series will most likely comprise more than two phones including the vanilla iQOO 11.
 Now, the specs sheet and color editions of the iQOO 11 have been revealed giving out most details about the phone.
 Also Read - iQOO 11 Pro India launch tipped, key specifications leaked

 The iQOO 11 series will be a successor to the iQOO 10 series.
 The new phones will come powered by the Qualcomm Snapdragon 8 Gen 2 SoC.
 Also Read - iQOO 11, iQOO 11 Pro with Snapdragon 8 Gen 2 SoC to launch in India soon